fizruk/free-foil/haskell/mltt/README.md

   never printed; `let` substitutes rather than sharing; `conv` normalises both sides in full.
 Nothing here has been measured.

-Telescopes, module parameters with a verified `uses` clause, interned qualified names, separate checking with linking, and serialisation are not in this list.
+Named telescopes, interned qualified names, separate checking with linking, and serialisation are not in this list.
 They are not out of scope — they are what comes next, and what is here was built to carry them.

 ## The module layer